Kenney Jones: The Who

-In November 1978, Jones was invited by guitarist Pete Townshend and manager Bill Curbishley to join The Who, replacing their original drummer Keith Moon, who had died of a drug overdose in September.
+In November 1978, Jones was invited by guitarist Pete Townshend and manager Bill Curbishley to join the Who, replacing their original drummer Keith Moon, who had died of a drug overdose in September.
 He was invited, in part, because the band had been friendly with him from his days with the Small Faces (he and Moon were friends and were together on the last night of Moon's life in 1978, as part of the viewing party put together by Paul McCartney for The Buddy Holly Story), and because he had played with Townshend, Roger Daltrey and John Entwistle on the Tommy soundtrack.
 He played on the albums Face Dances and It's Hard and also played on the soundtrack for Daltrey's film McVicar, as well as on the band's tours from 1979 to 1982.
 Jones played with the band at Live Aid in 1985.

 Jones' final appearance as a regular member of the Who was when the group received a lifetime achievement award at the 1988 British Phonographic Industry awards ceremony.
-He was frequently at odds with Daltrey, who felt that Jones' drumming style was not a good match with the band, (Jones's playing was usually straighter and less frenetic than Moon's), but Daltrey has denied having anything personal against Jones or his drumming, stating: "I'm not saying he's a bad drummer.
+He was frequently at odds with Daltrey, who felt that Jones's drumming style was not a good match with the band (Jones's playing was usually straighter and less frenetic than Moon's), but Daltrey has denied having anything personal against Jones or his drumming, stating: "I'm not saying he's a bad drummer.
 I'm not saying he's a bad guy.
 I didn't dislike the guy, but I just felt he wasn't the right drummer for the Who.
 It's like having a wheel off a Cadillac stuck onto a Rolls Royce.
 It's a great wheel but it's the wrong one."

 Jones was replaced by Simon Phillips for the Who's 1989 reunion tour.
 In an April 2011 special edition of Uncut magazine, Townshend said that Jones was a good choice for the band.

-Jones reunited with The Who on 14 June 2014 at the Rock n Horsepower benefit concert held at his Hurtwood Polo Club.
+Jones reunited with the Who on 14 June 2014 at the Rock n Horsepower benefit concert held at his Hurtwood Polo Club.
 The band performed for an event set up by Jones to benefit Prostate Cancer UK, an organization that promotes awareness of the disease that Jones has.
 It was the first time that he had appeared onstage with Townshend and Daltrey since 1988.
 Sharing the bill were contemporaries such as Jeff Beck, Procol Harum and Mike Rutherford.

 The Law

-Jones formed partnerships with former Free, Bad Company, and The Firm singer Paul Rodgers in the early 1990s, forming a band called The Law.
+In 1991 Jones and singer Paul Rodgers co-founded a band called the Law, which was active for about a year and released one album.

 The Jones Gang

 In 2001, Jones formed a new band; over several months, the line-up solidified to include Rick Wills and Robert Hart.
-In 2005, The Jones Gang released their debut album, Any Day Now.
+In 2005, the Jones Gang released their debut album, Any Day Now.